 • IP Interconnection and Peering: Legal and Practical Issues, Panel II, Policy and Legal Roundtable on IP Interconnection and Peering, FCBA Wireline Committee, Washington, DC (Feb.
 27, 2016)

-• Five Years after the Broadband Plan—Where Do Things Stand on USF and Intercarrier Compensation Reform, FCBA Wireline Committee, Washington, DC (May 20, 2015)
+• Five Years after the Broadband Plan—Where Do Things Stand on USF and Intercarrier Compensation Reform?, Panel I, 2015 Overview of Key Open Issues Associated with the CAF and Intercarrier Compensation, FCBA Wireline Committee, Washington, DC (May 20, 2015)

 • The FCC’s Special Access Data Collection, FCBA Wireline Committee, Washington, DC (Nov.
 14, 2014)

 • Rural Broadband: Extending the Reach to Meet Demand, COMPTEL Plus Business Expo, Dallas, TX (Oct.
 7, 2014)

 • Net Neutrality Redux: What Should the FCC Do?, Panel II, Key Industry Viewpoints, FCBA Wireline Committee, Washington, DC (May 29, 2014)

 • The FCC’s Rural Broadband Experiments and Expressions of Interest Due March 7, 2014, FCBA Wireline Committee, Washington, DC (Feb.
 27, 2014)

 • A Progress Report on USF Reform, Panel I, An Overview of Key Open Issues Associated with the CAF, FCBA Wireline Committee, Washington, DC (Nov.
 14, 2013)